EVerest/libocpp/doc/v16/getting_started.md

 #### ChargePoint() constructor

 The main entrypoint for libocpp for OCPP1.6 is the ocpp::v16::ChargePoint constructor.
-This is defined in libocpp/include/ocpp/v16/charge_point.hpp and takes the following parameters:
+This is defined in `v16/charge_point.hpp` and takes the following parameters:

 - config: a std::string that contains the libocpp 1.6 config.
-There are example configs that work with a [SteVe](https://github.com/steve-community/steve) installation [running in Docker](https://github.com/EVerest/everest-utils/tree/main/docker/steve), for example: [config-docker.json](config/v16/config-docker.json)
+There are example configs that work with a [SteVe](https://github.com/steve-community/steve) installation for example `config/v16/config-docker.json`.

 - share_path: a std::filesystem path containing the path to the OCPP modules folder, for example pointing to */usr/share/everest/modules/OCPP*.
 This path contains the following files and directories and is installed by the libocpp  install target: